Building the Hotel Radio website

-We need to be able to direct all our users to a single platform. - team Hotel Radio
+Hotel Radio needed to direct all their users to a single platform.

 As they began to refine their vision further, Hotel Radio soon realized they would have to build a new platform from scratch based on their current requirements to provide high quality live streaming and heavy music experiences for their audience.
 Ultimately, Hotel Radio had the following key requirements for their new streaming platform:

 Custom tailored website to enable custom functionality for their specific needs

 Allow further development of new features in the future with ease

 Easily manage the site and the related show data